eastcoastmaggie/odin-recipes/README.md

 # odin-recipes
-The Odin Project -  recipes
+The Odin Project Recipes Project.
+This project objective is to create basic html documents with links.